What is Windows 8?

 How do I get Windows 8?

-Most new laptops will come with Windows 8 pre-installed unless you specifically request otherwise.
-Microsoft will stop supporting Windows XP as of April 2014, so if you are still running that version of Windows, you should upgrade as soon as possible.
+Some laptops will come with Windows 8 pre-installed unless you specifically request otherwise.
+Microsoft will stop supporting Windows XP as of April 2014 and Windows 7 as of January 2020, so if you are still running those version of Windows, you should upgrade to Windows 8 or 10 as soon as possible.

 College students with an “.edu” email address can purchase Windows 8.1 Pro directly from the Microsoft online store at a deep discount (with the total price being around $70).
 Otherwise, it costs about $120 for Windows 8.1 and $200 for 8.1 Pro.
 You can also order a boxed copy with all the backup discs.
 If you already have Windows 8, you can upgrade to Windows 8.1 for free via Microsoft’s website.